ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ## Form-level and array errors

-It's possible to set form-level errors by refining the schema:
+It's possible to set form-level errors by refining the schema, which works better with [client-side validation](/concepts/client-validation), as `setError` won't persist longer than the first validation of the schema on the client.

 ```ts
 const refined = z.object({